annaesvensson/yellow-toc/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

-`TocHeadingNumber ` = show heading with number, 1 or 0
+`TocHeadingNumber ` = show headings with number, 1 or 0

 ## Developer